Fanfic / Touhou Ibunshu

 - Innocent Prodigy: Akyu.
 A reincarnation of a woman who dedicated her life to recording the history of Gensokyo.
 What prevents her from being Wise Beyond Their Years is that, despite her intelligence and power, she still carries many childish traits.

-- Intertwined Fingers: Alice and Marisa.
+- Intertwined Fingers: Alice and Marisa in ''Redemption of Precarious Puppeteer.

 - Journey to the Center of the Mind: Repose and Inclusive Power consists mainly of this.